They are never there when they need to be

-We have had divers on their birthdays, wedding anniversary and milestone dives 100, 1000 etc all wishing to see a whale shark to make that day extra special and what happens, nada, zip, zilch.
+We have had divers on their birthdays, wedding anniversaries and milestone dives 100, 1000 etc all wishing to see a whale shark to make that day extra special and what happens, nada, zip, zilch.

 Some use the word “elusive” to describe whale sharks, we like to think of them as unreliable.
 The Loch Ness Monster was elusive, whale sharks not so.